-These are the fill options you have in the Region Style dialog box.
+These are the fill options you have in the REGION STYLE dialog box.

-- PATTERN Choose a palette for patterns.
+PATTERN - Choose a palette for patterns.
 If you do not want to use a pattern, choose the letter N, for none; the foreground and background color are disabled.
-If you choose the solid black pattern, the background color is disabled. - COLOR Choose a color for the object(s)' foreground.
+If you choose the solid black pattern, the background color is disabled.

+COLOR - Choose a color for the object(s)' foreground.
 The Sample box displays the pattern using the foreground color you chose.
 The foreground color is applied to the part of the pattern that displays as black.
 Therefore, to make the object a solid color, choose the solid black pattern in the Fill Pattern palette and a color from the Foreground Color palette.
-The color you chose displays in the Sample box as a solidcolored region.
+The color you chose displays in the Sample box as a solid-colored region.

 BACKGROUND COLOR - Check the box to display a background color; clear for a "transparent" background.
 Choose a color for the object's background.
 The background color is applied to the part of the pattern that displays as white.
-Background color is grayed if you have chosen the solid black pattern.
+Background color is grayed if you chose the solid pattern.